Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Robust Estimation and Inference

 \subsection{A clustered bootstrap for inference}

-For inference and uncertainty quantification in the LMM, we propose to use the clustered bootstrap of \citep{Field2010,o2018bootstrapping}, which is a special case of the generalized bootstrap for estimating equations \citep{Chat2005}.
-We highlight a bootstrap approach is computationally reasonable for LMMs here, owing to the simplicity of the estimation algorithm for hierarchical $\gamma$-divergence.
+For inference and uncertainty quantification in the LMM, we propose to use the clustered bootstrap of \citep{Field2010,o2018bootstrapping}, which is a special case of the generalized bootstrap for estimating equations.
+We highlight a bootstrap approach is computationally reasonable for LMMs here, owing to the simplicity of the estimation algorithm for hierarchical $\gamma$-divergence; see also \cite{Chat2005} and \cite{Field2010} and example theoretical justifications of the clustered bootstrap, although we leave a more formal proof of consistency in the context of the hierarchical $\gamma$-divergence approach specifically as an avenue of future research.

 In the clustered bootstrap, we incorporate a set of cluster-specific random weights $\xi=(\xi_1,\ldots,\xi_m)^\top$ in the relevant estimating equations for the LMM, noting the hierarchical $\gamma$-divergence already bears close connections to weighted estimating equations for robustness as discussed in Section \ref{subsec:WEEconnection}.
 In detail, first define $w^{\dagger}_{ij}=\phi(y_{ij}; \bx_{ij}^{\top}\bbe+\bz_{ij}^{\top}\bb_i, \sigma^2)^{\gamma}$, which is the unnormalized version of the first model-based density weight in equation \eqref{weight}.
 Then for the fixed effect coefficients $\bbe$, we can incorporate the random weight $\xi_i$ to obtain